Chapter 22:

 Warning: This SpellBook Was Human!

-A small blue van with tinted windows slowed to a stop across the street from Grabby’s stone library.
+A small blue van with tinted windows slowed to a stop across the street from Grabby’s library.
 A well-faded sign above the door read: Grabberson’s Used Book Library.
-The tightly sealed metal door held a closed sign.
+The sealed metal door held a closed sign.
 Light still shone from behind the windows.
-The van slowly backed into an empty space directly under a faded streetlight.
+The van backed into an empty space directly under a faded streetlight.
 The headlights turned off, then the engine went silent.

 Horrick stretched all six of his arms back as he moved to an office chair in the cab and yawned, “Might as well activate the new listening device.
-Here’s hoping for a quiet night and a nap, right partner.”
+Here’s hoping for a quiet night and a nap.
+Right partner?”

-Nobody else was in the van with him.
+Nobody else was in the van.

 He opened the wireless interface application and selected device number nineteen.
 It was late in the evening, so the soft white noise didn’t surprise him.
 Unlikely Jorseph would have the sneakers out already.
 They were probably stored in the closet and still in the box.
-It was possible his mother had put them in storage later.
-Considering the size of Avelina’s apartment, Horrick felt he still had a chance of hearing something.
+It was possible his mother had put them in storage for later.
+Considering the size of Avelina’s apartment, Horrick felt he had a chance of hearing something.

 “Something’s not right.”